|Distance||70 miles (113 km)|

 |Train providers||Cross Country, West Midlands Railway or Avanti West Coast|

-Trains from Manchester to Birmingham cover the 70 miles (113 km) long trip taking on average 1 h 31 min with our travel partners like Cross Country, West Midlands Railway or Avanti West Coast.
-There are direct train services available.
-You can get the cheapest train tickets for this route for as low as £23, but the average price of train tickets is £39.
+Trains from Manchester to Birmingham cover the 70 miles (113 km) long trip taking on average 1 h 30 min with our travel partners like Cross Country, West Midlands Railway or Avanti West Coast.
+Normally, there are 25 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around £36, you can find the cheapest train ticket for as low as £23.
 Travellers depart most frequently from Manchester Piccadilly and arrive in Birmingham New Street.

 CrossCountry is a fast speed train company in the United Kingdom and for your next train from Manchester to Birmingham you can choose between Standard Class and First Class tickets on Omio.

-When you buy your CrossCountry train tickets from Manchester to Birmingham don't forget to keep the following COVID-19 related policies in mind:
+When purchasing your CrossCountry train tickets between Manchester and Birmingham, keep the following coronavirus related policies and recommendations in mind outlined by our travel partner:

 There are over 40 trains from Manchester to Birmingham running every weekday and at the weekend, with trains leaving at least every 30 minutes throughout the day.
 The journey is also quick, with services usually taking around one hour 30 minutes.